capital-G/supercollider-wiki/[WIP]-Developer-info-(DEVELOPING.md).md

 5. Add a suitably named new method in the class file that calls down to the QtCollider widget using `invokeMethod`.
 6. Document the method in the corresponding schelp file in `/HelpSource/Classes/`.

+Technical note: not all types can be transcoded between SuperCollider and QtCollider widgets.
+However, all primitive types, some collection types, and a few class types are supported.
+The code which controls this can be found in `QtCollider::MetaType::find( PyrSlot * )`.

+### Example

 [PR #3560](https://github.com/supercollider/supercollider/pull/3560) demonstrates how to do this by adding `setColumnWidth` to `TreeView`:

 1. The C++ files are `/QtCollider/widgets/QcTreeWidget.{cpp,h}`